DreamOfTheRedChamber/leetcode/README.md

   * if could modify the grid, place special char such as '#' for already discovered nodes

 #### Depth first search <a id="algorithms-dfs"></a>
+* When the problem asks for all results
+* How to remove duplicates ( avoid duplicate recursion beforehand or use hashset afterwards )
+* Record depth first search path

 #### Breath first search <a id="algorithms-bfs"></a>
+* When the problem asks for the minimum
+* Grid-based
+* Graph-based

 #### Dynamic-programming <a id="algorithms-dynamic-programming"></a>
 * when allocate dynamic programming table size, allocate additional one row/col for generalization